 When should I submit my thesis/project/dissertation?

 ETDs may be submitted any time AFTER a successful defense and the ETD fee has been paid to the cashier's office.
-ETD submission MUST be completed before the last day of classes.
-The deadline for Summer 2018 is August 9th at noon and Fall 2018 is December 6th at noon.
-If you require an extension, your committee chair will need to request the extension from Dr. P. Wesley Schultz, Interim Dean of Graduate Studies and Research.
+The deadline for Summer 2020 is August 6th at noon.
+If you require an extension, your committee chair will need to request the extension from Sara Constantinescu in the Office of Graduate Studies.
+If granted, an extension can be anywhere from one day to one week.
+If you need more than a one week period of time, you will need to enroll for a course the next semester.
+Please seek guidance from your faculty advisor or department coordinator.

 What if I don't have Adobe Acrobat Pro at home or work?

 What if I have confidential or proprietary information in my thesis or my project?
-What are Redactions and Embargo Periods?
+What are Character String Replacements and Embargo Periods?

 If you and your committee agree to place a restriction on your thesis, project, or dissertation for patent or security reasons, you must indicate on the e-thesis/project certification form.
 An embargo means that your work will not be viewable by anyone without a CSUSM user name and password for the given period.
 After the restriction expires, the Library will make your work publicly available for anyone to see.
 An embargo must be authorized by your faculty advisor, and indicated on your certification form.
 Your advisor may ask you to submit a modified version of your abstract to ScholarWorks for embargoed items.
 Please let Carmen Mitchell know if you have any questions.